-We consider the provisions of the ESAs in their Supverviory Statement to be largely correct.
+We consider the provisions of the ESAs in their Supervisory Statement to be largely correct.
 The Statement has led to a significant increase in legal certainty by eliminating ambiguities.

-Please refer to the answer to question 21 for concerns regarding the classification of bonds with make whole clauses.
+Please refer to the answer to question 21 for concerns regarding the classification of bonds with make whole clauses in ESA's statement.

-- 25. Do you think that the definitions in the PRIIPs Regulation relating to the scope should take into account other elements or criteria, e.g. relating to the maturity of the product, or relating to a product only having a decumulation[1] objective, or where there is not active enrolment[2]? - [1] For example an annuity. - [2] This might include, for example, employment based incentive schemes
+25. Do you think that the definitions in the PRIIPs Regulation relating to the scope should take into account other elements or criteria, e.g. relating to the maturity of the product, or relating to a product only having a decumulation[1] objective, or where there is not active enrolment[2]?

+[1] For example an annuity.

+[2] This might include, for example, employment based incentive schemes

-No, from our point of view the current scope of the regulation fits (with the exception of the references to OTC derivatives and bonds with make whole clauses mentioned in our answer to question 21).
+No, with regard to the products covered, the current scope of the Regulation fits (with the exception of the references to OTC derivatives and bonds with make whole clauses mentioned in our answer to question 21).